 Is Visitor Insurance Mandatory

 Take Maria’s story.
-She came to Canada on a visitor visa to visit her son and new grandchild.
-Her plan was simple: stay for a few months, help out and then go home.
-But as time went by, she realized how much her family needed her.
-They wanted her to stay longer, but the visitor visa limitations loomed large.
-Her son asked us for help to find a way to extend her stay without having to renew her visa all the time.
+She flew to Canada on a visitor visa to see her son and new grandchild.
+Her plan was simple: Spend a few months, lend a hand, and then go home.
+But after a while, she realized how much her family relied on her.
+They wished she could have stayed longer, but the limitations of the visitor visa hung over everything.
+Her son sought our help to figure out a way to extend her stay without continually renewing her visa.

 This is not the only story.
-Many families in Canada face the same problem, wanting their parents or grandparents to stay longer and be part of their lives.
-This is where the super visa comes in.
+It is a similar story for many Canadian families, who wish that their parents or grandparents could stay longer and be a part of their lives.
+This is where the super visa comes to the rescue.
 But can a visitor visa be converted to a super visa?
 Let’s get into it.

 Understanding the Basics: Visitor Visa vs. Super Visa